 Area of Square = a2, where a is the side of the square.

 A Perimeter is the length of the boundary of a closed geometric figure.
-There is a set perimeter formula which simplifies your task of calculation.
 Algebraic expressions can be used to represent the perimeter formula for the regular polygons.
 Say that the length of each side of a regular polygon is l.
-The perimeter of shapes formula for each of the polygon can be given using the same variable l.
+The perimeter of shapes formula for each of the polygons can be given using the same variable l.

 Area and Perimeter Formula Chart